IronCore864/repo-privacy-check/README.md

 # Description

+Detect if you have public repos in your github organization that you don't want to be public.

 Use GitHub API v3 to get all public repositories under a given organization and send notice to slack channel.

 # Dependencies